Requirements & Deadlines

 - You must apply via the Common Application or Coalition Application, along with a $75 application fee (Please note that both application options include specific University of Michigan questions, and there is no advantage to submitting one over the other.)

-- All undergraduate first-year applicants are required to submit test results from either the SAT with writing or the ACT with writing.
+- All undergraduate first-year applicants are required to submit test results from either the SAT or the ACT.

 - Submit the School Report.

 - Submit one Teacher Evaluation (academic teacher).

 - Submit a Counselor Recommendation (encouraged, but not required).

 - Submit your high school transcript.
 An official English translation is required to accompany the transcript if the transcript is not issued in English by the school.
 (Students who have already completed high school, including university transfer applicants, should be sure to have final high school transcript submitted showing the graduation date.
 Also provide a detailed explanation of any educational gaps.)